The Singers Tale- Recordings. ‘Heart to Heart.’ ©

 NO MORE SHOULD

-Women accept the rights of men to use abuse KILL & MAIM
+Women accept the rights of men to use, abuse, KILL & MAIM

 Important lessons: look carefully; record what you see.

-Find a way to make beauty necessary; find a way to make necessity beautiful
+Find a way to make beauty necessary; find a way to make necessity beautiful.

-Singing for women who cared, past and present
+I sing for women who cared, past and present

 Malala Yousafzai